Shakir Mukhamadullin: International play

 Mukhamadullin of the San Jose Barracuda during the 2024 American Hockey League (AHL) All Star Game.

 Mukhamadullin represented Russia at the 2018 World U-17 Hockey Challenge, where he won a gold medal.
 He represented Russia at the 2019 Hlinka Gretzky Cup, where he recorded one assist in five games and won a gold medal.
 He again represented Russia at the 2019 IIHF World U18 Championships, where he won a silver medal.
 Mukhamadullin scored the game-winning goal in double-overtime at the 2019 World Junior A Challenge, helping Russia win their first gold medal in the World Junior A Challenge tournament.

+Personal life

+Mukhamadullin is of Bashkir descent.
+He welcomed his first child in February 2026.